 What to Expect: About Cornea Transplant Surgery

 At CODET we only recommend surgery as a last resort.
 But if cornea transplant surgery is your only option, you can rest easy knowing that you are in some of the most experienced and well-regarded surgical hands in the world and are being treated at an eye institute that provides elite patient care.
-When you choose CODET Vision Institute for cornea transplant surgery, you can expect:
+When you choose CODET Vision Institute in Tijuana, Mexico for cornea transplant surgery, you can expect:

 - Outpatient surgery, each eye takes about 60 minutes, one per day